Excel Productivity Guide

 Before we start, please download this sample file from here to follow along.

-In any other cell, where you want to calculate the total, insert below formula and hit enter.
+In any other cell in your worksheet where you want to calculate the total, insert below formula and hit enter.

-In above formula, I have used SUMIFS but if you want to use SUMIF you can insert below formula in the cell.
+In above formula, you have used SUMIFS but if you want to use SUMIF you can insert below formula in the cell.